What Is a Roth 401(k)?

 You may also want to open a Roth IRA and contribute to both that and your 401(k) to max out your retirement savings.
-If you do this, you should choose an IRA that allows you to invest in mutual funds as opposed to one that just offers CDs, like you may find through your bank.
-This will give you a higher rate of return and help you build your retirement savings more quickly.
+If you do this, you should choose an IRA that allows you to invest in mutual funds as opposed to one that just offers CDs, as you may find through your bank.
+Mutual funds will give you a higher rate of return and help you build your retirement savings more quickly.

 If you change jobs, you can roll your 401(k) into an IRA.
 When you do this, it is best to roll it into the same type of IRA.
 For example, if you have a Roth 401(k), you will want to roll it into a Roth IRA, or you will end up paying taxes on your contributions and withdrawals.

 You can roll a traditional 401(k) into a Roth 401(k), but you will be expected to pay taxes at the time of rollover.
 If you do not have the money available, it is best to roll it into a traditional IRA instead.

 These rollover rules can get complicated, so consider talking to your CPA or financial planner and decide how a Roth 401(k) could benefit you and the right way to do any rollover.
 Your financial planner can also help you to develop an overall investment strategy that will help you build wealth over time.

 The Balance does not provide tax, investment, or financial services and advice.
 The information is being presented without consideration of the investment objectives, risk tolerance, or financial circumstances of any specific investor and might not be suitable for all investors.
 Past performance is not indicative of future results.
 Investing involves risk including the possible loss of principal.